alexliesenfeld/health/README.md

 ## Caching
 Health check responses are cached to avoid burdening downstream services that your program checks with too many requests and to mitigate "denial of service" attacks.
-Caching can be configured globally and/or be fine-tuned per check.
 The [TTL](https://en.wikipedia.org/wiki/Time_to_live) is set to 1 second by default.
 If you do not want to use caching altogether, you can disable it using the `health.WithDisabledCache()` configuration option.

 ## Security
 The data that is returned as part of health check results usually contains sensitive information